Quantifying Broken Detailed Balance in Transcription: Introduction

-\section{Entropy production of transcription in a population of cells}
+\subsection{Entropy production of transcription in a population of cells}

-Although in the previous section the focus was on the EPR and free energy usage for a single cell, scaling this calculation up for a population of identical cells is straightforward---the EPR is simply multiplied by the number of cells $N$, since the cells are assumed to be non-interacting.
-However, populations of cells vary in many features, such as cell size, pH and morphology, and inferring a single set of kinetic parameters for a population with variable kinetics can lead to significant inferential error \cite{grima2023quantifying,gorin2024new} (see Fig.~\ref{fig:schematic}(b)).
-By extension, \textit{the subtleties of extrinsic noise may lead to thermodynamic properties of an ensemble that are non-trivially related to those of a single cell}.
+In the previous section, we focused on the EPR of transcription of a single gene assuming a canonical two-state gene.
+Scaling-up this calculation up for a population of identical cells is straightforward---the EPR is simply multiplied by the number of cells $N$ (if the cells are assumed to be non-interacting).
+However, populations of cells vary in many features, such as cell size, pH and morphology.
+Therefore, inferring a single set of kinetic parameters for a population with variable kinetics can lead to significant inferential error \cite{lim2015quantitative,grima2023quantifying,gorin2024new} (see Fig.~\ref{fig:schematic}(b)).
+By extension, the subtleties of extrinsic noise may lead to properties of reversibility of an ensemble that are non-trivially related to those of a single cell.

-Following \cite{grima2023quantifying}, I assume that the kinetic rates of the telegraph model are gamma distributed---since the mean and variance of the distribution can be tuned independently and the distribution is defined for positive real numbers (kinetic rates are, by definition, positive).
+Following \cite{ham2020extrinsic,grima2023quantifying}, we assume that the kinetic rates of the two-state model are gamma distributed---since the mean and variance of the distribution can be tuned independently and the gamma distribution is defined for positive real numbers (kinetic rates are, by definition, positive).
 Then, each cell in the population has kinetic parameters which are drawn from these distributions.
-In what follows I investigate the effect of having this extrinsic noise parameter-by-parameter, for two reasons: (1) it allows for the isolation of the effects of noise on that parameter on the EPR and (2) it allows for analytic results of the lower bounds on the EPR and free energy usage. $\theta$ represents one of $\sigma_{\mathrm{on}},\sigma_{\mathrm{off}},\rho_{\mathrm{on}},e$ and $\rho_{\mathrm{off}}$ in a single cell and draw it from a gamma distribution with the probability density function
+We investigate the effect of having this extrinsic noise parameter-by-parameter, for two reasons: (i) it allows for the isolation of the effects of noise on that parameter on the EPR and (ii) it allows for analytic results for $\dot s_{\mathrm{mes}}$ across a variable population.
+Below, $\theta$ represents one of $\sigma_{\mathrm{on}},\sigma_{\mathrm{off}},\rho_{\mathrm{on}},d$ and $\rho_{\mathrm{off}}$ in a single cell.
+The gamma distribution has the probability density function